xinhuang/NAntAsync/README.md

 NAntAsync is a NAnt custom task to execute NAnt target or external program asynchronously.

-*Beware when assign NAnt property asynchronously.
-Unexpected race condition might happen since NAnt is not prepared for concurrent execution.*
+*Beware when assign to a NAnt property asynchronously, unexpected race condition may happen because NAnt is not prepared for concurrent execution.*

 ## Feature